ldtteam/MinecoloniesWiki/source/buildings/lumberjack.md

 </div>
 <br>

-This is “page 2” of the Sawmill GUI.
+This is “page 2” of the Lumberjack GUI.
 It shows a list of recognized saplings it can work with.
 Here you can turn *ON* or *OFF* which type of trees the Lumberjack will chop down and replant.
 You can then have 1 lumberjack for 2 types of trees (for example).
 And the buttons:

 <div class="row">
   <div class="col-sm-12 col-md">